20-21 September 2016, Select list of hotel security measures taken during Charlotte riots September 28, 2016

 Hotels in the downtown Charlotte business district rallied to defend themselves.
 Here is a select list of some of the security precautions they took:

 - Security/crisis management plans for many hotels were in place as early as 8:00 am before the second night of riots began.
 This meant that some hotels were collecting intelligence on the potential threat and could therefore prepare for it.
-This included alerting guests to the threat and providing them security advice.
+This included alerting guests to the threat and providing them with security advice.

 - Extra security and hotel staff was brought in to provide a safe (as could be) environment and to tend to customers’ needs.
 Some hotels adopted, per standard operating procedure, the doctrine that “all staffers contribute to safety and security.”